 Typically, HABC holds a series of Benefits Fairs during the Open Enrollment period.
 However, this year, due to COVID-19, we will not hold the Benefits Fairs.
 For information about your benefits, please review this guide.
 For questions or help with enrolling, call Human Resources at 410-396-3251, or email benefits@habc.org.
-You may also call the insurance companies directly (see the front of this guide for contact information).
+You may also call the insurance companies directly and check their websites for information on HABC's plans (see the front of this guide for contact information).